More financial help

 Bus travel

 Disabled people are entitled to free bus travel with a National Entitlement Card, and someone can travel with them for free if their card has the Companion Travel logo on it.
-They need to be receiving the higher or middle rate of the care component of Disability Living Allowance (DLA) or the standard or enhanced rate of the daily living component of Personal Independence Payment (PIP).
+They need to be receiving Adult Disability Payment or receive the higher rate of the mobility component or the higher or middle rate of the care component of Child Disability Payment (CDP).
 You apply through your local authority.

 Find out more about the National Entitlement Card.